 - Access to the Summer Bridge program

 The curriculum is designed for students to exit the program in one academic year (a two-semester commitment).
-Students must take the required courses necessary to do so.
+Students must take the required courses necessary to

-Students must complete the following curriculum before exiting the University College program:
+Students must complete the following curriculum before exiting the University College

 - Freshman Seminar 1500